 What we offer as part of the programme:

-- Access to videoclub / Vital Capacities curators for support and advice, with weekly group and 1-to-1 meetings.
+- Access to videoclub / Vital Capacities curators for support and advice, via group and 1-to-1 meetings.

 - Arranged meetings with UK and international curators and arts professionals through a talks and development programme.